AdobeDocs/app-builder/src/pages/resources/asset-compute-worker-ps-api/lesson3.md

 title: 'Lesson 3: Develop custom worker calling Photoshop APIs'
 ---

-# Lesson 3: Develop custom worker calling Photoshop APIs
+# Lesson 3: Develop Custom Worker Calling Photoshop APIs

-Now you got the development environment set up locally and can run a basic worker, let's enhance it to do something more complex.
+Now that you have the development environment set up locally and can run a basic worker, let's enhance it to do something more complex.

 [Adobe Photoshop APIs](/photoshop/api/) enable you to build plugins and integrations that harness the power of the world’s best image editing and graphic design software to transform creative workflows for users everywhere.
-In this codelab, you leverage the Photoshop APIs to generate custom renditions in AEM Assets.
+In this Code Lab, you use the Photoshop APIs to generate custom renditions in AEM Assets.

 You will need the [App Builder Files SDK](https://github.com/adobe/aio-lib-files) to store images, the [Photoshop API SDK](https://github.com/adobe/aio-lib-photoshop-api) to call Photoshop APIs, and UUID to generate unique folder names for renditions of different images.
 Add them as dependencies in your `package.json` file.